fynks/awesome-android-root/docs/rooting-guides/index.md

 ---
 layout: doc
 title: Android Rooting Guides
 description: "Comprehensive guide to Android rooting, covering Magisk, KernelSU, and APatch solutions.
-Learn how to safely root Xiaomi, Samsung, Pixel and other devices.
-Includes step-by-step tutorials, benefits, risks, and framework solutions like LSPosed."
+Learn how to safely root Xiaomi, Samsung, Pixel and other devices with step-by-step tutorials."

 ---